-More than 80% of refugees are staying in countries or regions suffering from food shortage and malnutrition, and many of these countries are also exposed to the dangers of climate disasters.
-The top source countries of refugees are Syria, Yemen, Afghanistan, South Sudan, Myanmar and Venezuela.
+More than 80% of refugees are staying in countries or regions suffering from food shortages and malnutrition, and many of these countries are also exposed to the dangers of climate disasters.
+The top source countries of refugees are Syria, Yemen, Afghanistan, South Sudan, Myanmar, and Venezuela.

 Life-threatening journey of refugees

 What awaits the refugees after they leave their homes?